ion727/TicTacToe_Bot/README.md

 The bot will automatically play after the player's move.

+## Author: ion727

+A fun little project to learn about the minimax algorithm and basic optimisation.

+Note: this project is completed for now, I doubt I'll come back to it.

 ## Instructions
 - run `python3 tic-tac-toe.py` in your command line.
 - enter moves following `[column];[row]` considering 1;1 to be the top left square and 3;3 the bottom right.